 Adam is budget and tax research director at Illinois Policy Institute.
 Prior to joining the Institute, he worked in the Illinois Department of Labor to reduce unnecessary regulatory burdens and on an initiative to tie state spending to measurable outcomes.

 Effective November 24, 2018, the phone number of the Henry George School shall be 312 362-9302.
-If the phone number sounds familiar, we had used it when we were at 417 S Dearborn and 28 E Jackson.
-At 30 E Adams, we used a phone number assigned by a VoIP carrier, prepaid for five years.
-When that time period was up, we ported it to a different VoIP carrier, but the first carrier failed to follow all proper procedures after porting out.
-Rather than be subject to the vagaries of a VoIP carrier we no longer use, we have reverted to using the former phone number.
+If the phone number sounds familiar, it was the School’s business number when we were at 417 S Dearborn and 28 E Jackson.
+At 30 E Adams, the School used a phone number prepaid for five years that was assigned by the VoIP carrier.
+When the period was up, it was ported to the School’s new VoIP carrier.
+Unfortunately, the old carrier failed to complete all proper procedures for porting out.
+So that we’re not subject to the vagaries of a VoIP carrier we no longer subscribe to, we have reverted to using the previous phone number.

 We’ll present Introducing Progress & Poverty thrice in January, followed by the full Progress & Poverty course.